Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 For untitled vintage bikes:

-• Bill of sale with VIN inspection establishes ownership.
+• Bills of sale with VIN inspection establish ownership.

-• Bonded title, requiring a surety bond of 1.5x the bike’s value, is common in Texas and Florida.
+• Bonded title costing 1 to 2 percent of the bike value is common in Texas and Florida.

 Benefits of Vintage Registration